kubernetes/minikube/site/content/en/docs/Tasks/loadbalancer.md

 ## Overview

 A LoadBalancer service is the standard way to expose a service to the internet.
-With this method, each service gets it's own IP address.
+With this method, each service gets its own IP address.

 ## Using `minikube tunnel`